Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Effective Capacity Approximation with Normal Approximation

-For the low-latency system with the retransmission mechanism, the EC is discussed in \cite{eur}, which \RV{differs} from the above analysis without the retransmission mechanism.
-In these works, a simple ARQ mechanism is assumed to be adopted.
-With this mechanism, the receiver sends a negative acknowledgment requesting the retransmission of the message in case of an erroneous reception.
-In Corollary 4, we generalize the EC approximation to the low-latency communication system \RV{incorporating} this ARQ mechanism.
+For the low-latency system incorporating the retransmission mechanism, EC is discussed in \cite{eur}, which differs from the analysis provided above where no retransmission mechanism is considered.
+In \cite{eur}, a simple ARQ mechanism is assumed.
+Under this mechanism, the receiver sends a negative acknowledgment to request the retransmission of the message in case of an erroneous reception.
+In Corollary 4, we generalize the EC approximation to the low-latency communication system incorporating this ARQ mechanism.